Glossary

 Quickly tapping the screen twice on phones or tablets.
 Equivalent to double-click on PC.

-Example: Double-tap a reading note row to enter edit mode.
+Example: Double-tap or long press a record row to enter edit mode.

 Drag